vijaymathew/slogan/lib/media/README.md

 `media` has a dependency on SDL.
 Make sure the SDL headers and development library is installed.
 Build the shared library by running the `build` script in this folder.

-Load and initialize the crypto-library
+Load and initialize the core-library
 ======================================

 ````